hingyeung/sitemap-utils/README.md

 Node.js module for downloading URLs from sitemap.
-It also support index sitemap.
+It also supports index sitemap.

-Usage:
 ```javascript
 grunt getUrlsInSitemap --sitemapUrl=<url_to_sitemap>
 ```